Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: ADDITIONAL THEORETICAL RESULTS

-\begin{assump} Suppose the data used for fitting $\widehat{f}^{({K})}$ for $K=1, \cdots T$ are independent. \end{assump} Assumption \ref{assump_appendix3} imposes the cross-fitting condition to simplify our theoretical analysis.
+\begin{assump} Suppose the data used for fitting $\widehat{f}^{({K})}$ for $K=1, \ldots T$ are independent. \end{assump} Assumption \ref{assump_appendix1} is similar as Assumption \ref{assump1}, but extends to multiple stages.
+Assumption \ref{assump_appendix3} imposes the cross-fitting condition to simplify our theoretical analysis.
 Without such an independence assumption, we need to impose certain entropy condition on the function class to prove Theorem \ref{thm_appendix} \citep{vaart1996weak}.

-With the assumptions above, we derive the following proposition guarantees that the $\widehat f^{(K)}_L(h_K, a_K)$ based on the Gaussian approximation and Monte Carlo sampling provides a valid uniform lower bound from the frequentist point of view.
+We next obtain the following proposition, and show that the $\widehat f^{(K)}_L(h_K, a_K)$ based on the Gaussian approximation and Monte Carlo sampling provides a valid uniform lower bound from the frequentist perspective.